 In a well-functioning gut, the body produces the appropriate enzymes to break down the food that is ingested.
-Enzymes such as amylase and maltase begin their work in the mouth as food is chewed.
+Enzymes, such as amylase and maltase, begin their work in the mouth as food is chewed.
 Further enzymes, such as lipase and lactase, are released by the stomach, pancreas, and small intestine to break down the food particles as they move through the digestive tract so that they can be absorbed by the body.

 However, compromised intestinal function is almost always a factor in people with Hashimoto’s, and oftentimes, the root cause of their thyroid condition.

-When the intestinal walls become damaged due to a variety of possible culprits, including high levels of stress, toxins, infections, a deficiency in enzymes, and food sensitivities, the body becomes unable to absorb nutrients due to the intestines’ inability to break down certain foods.
-Not only will the person become lacking in key nutrients, but those undigested food particles may damage the intestinal lining, causing or exacerbating intestinal permeability, or leaky gut syndrome (a precursor to autoimmunity).
+When the intestinal walls become damaged due to a variety of possible culprits, including high levels of stress, toxins, infections, a deficiency in enzymes, and food sensitivities, the body becomes unable to absorb nutrients, due to the intestines’ inability to break down certain foods.
+Not only will a person become lacking in key nutrients, but those undigested food particles may damage the intestinal lining, causing or exacerbating intestinal permeability, or leaky gut syndrome (a precursor to autoimmunity).

 When toxic substances permeate the intestinal lining and become absorbed into the bloodstream, the body may recognize them as foreign invaders.
 This causes inflammation in the body as it begins to attack the intruders, and eventually leads to autoimmunity.